GravityKit/GravityView/readme.txt

 * Fixed: Allow passing `post_id` in `[gravityview]` shortcode
 * Tweak: Use system fonts instead of Open Sans in the admin
 * Modified: The default setting for "No-Conflict Mode" is now "On".
 GravityView _should look good_ on your site!
+* Updated translations (thank you!)
+    - Turkish translation by Süha Karalar
+    - Chinese translation by Michael Edi

 __Developer Notes:__